 Sometimes there is too much exposition to be given a title card, so we are presented with a title crawl.
 The title for the most recognizable title crawl is often awarded to Star Wars — even if you have never seen a single Star Wars film, there is a good chance you will recognize the crawl below.

 From the title crawl, we learn the relative history and context of a fictional universe, which would have otherwise bogged down an initial conversation.
 We are allowed to jump straight into the action with little expository dialogue.

 Occasionally, when we are watching a film that takes place within a fictional world, the film can become littered with questions that need to be answered so the audience can understand the context of the fiction.
 Often it can work, but sometimes it may feel like a character is solely there to ask questions so we as an audience hear the answers.

 Another form of creative exposition is to open a story with a voice over.
-The narrator is able to feed us information while we are visually given separate material to digest.
+The narrator can feed us information while we are visually given separate material to digest.

 As stated in the list above, waiting until the climax of dramatic action is always an excellent place to insert exposition.
-The audience do not want information at this point, they crave it.
+The audience does not want information at this point; they crave it.
 The Harry Potter franchise would often reveal new information like this, usually in the form of a flashback.

 Exposition is something your story requires, but as with most things in life, too much of anything will sink your ship.